C$ 283 Find Cheap Flights from Vancouver to Iceland

 • Consider upgrading to the EconoFlex fare on WestJet for added flexibility.
 With this fare, you can change or cancel your flight with no fee, select your seat in advance, and bring one checked bag free of charge.

-Top 3 airlines serving from Vancouver to Iceland
+Reviews of the top 3 airlines flying from Vancouver to Iceland

 Need help choosing which airline to fly with from Vancouver to Iceland?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.